weaviate/weaviate/docs/en/use/ontology-schema.md

 # Weaviate Ontologies

-> Documentation about designing and creating Weaviate ontologies.
+> Designing and creating Weaviate ontologies.

 Every Weaviate instance has an ontology which is used to describe what type of data you are adding and relies heavily on the contextionary.
 The ontology also helps other Weaviates in the P2P network to understand in which context your data is being held.

 ## Things and Actions

 Weaviate makes a conceptual distinction between things and actions.
-A thing is described as a noun.
+A thing is described by a noun.
 For example, car, city, book, chair, etcetera are all valid classes for things.
 Actions are verb-based, for example, move, bring, build, etcetera are all valid classes for actions.

 Within Weaviate you will define ontologies for both things and actions.
-When starting a new weaviate instance, you define the ontology first.
-An endeavor you can compare to defining columns and tables in a traditional database.
+When starting a new Weaviate instance, you define the ontology first.
+A process you can compare with defining columns and tables in a traditional database.

 ## Defining Classes